Drains Cleared

 Drainage in Woodhouse — what local engineers know

 Yorkshire Water operates Woodhouse's combined sewerage—a 19th-century infrastructure design where toilets, sinks, and roof gutters all drain into the same main.
 Rotherham Council monitors this system for capacity issues; surcharge (backing up into gardens and homes) occurs during heavy rainfall, particularly in Victorian Woodhouse properties.
-Soft water from Yorkshire's moorland sources is naturally slightly acidic, accelerating pinhole corrosion in copper pipes and lead solder joints typical of older Woodhouse homes.
+Variable-hardness water from Yorkshire's moorland sources is naturally slightly acidic, accelerating pinhole corrosion in copper pipes and lead solder joints typical of older Woodhouse homes.
 A CCTV survey is the only way to spot these defects before they fail—costly in Woodhouse given the dense Victorian terrace stock.

 • Soft water supply reduces limescale, but slightly acidic pH can accelerate corrosion of copper fittings and lead joints in older Woodhouse properties